planetar/dehydrated-hook/README.md

 Another thing is the minimum **TimeToLive** for a dns record, which is 300 seconds.
 In other words, there may be up to 5 minutes wait until the update to a challenge is visible.
 The script will be rather noisy about the wait, putting out a line every second.
 This is not a failure but may look like it was one.

+### Scriptlets
+This could become a collection of mini-slutions and I don't even have to delete the ones not needed or wanted on a particular box - just leave them on example.com and they are present but inactive.
+Right now there are only 2, octoprint/haproxy the one that actually got me started on this and openhab2 was fast to write once I had figured out how to avoid interactive password dialogs with openssl and keytool